 Sarah E. Whitley, Ph.D., Center for First-generation Student Success, NASPA

 The Journal of First-generation Student Success is seeking manuscripts for its inaugural issue addressing first-generation college student success.
+December 15, 2020 is the submission deadline for manuscripts to be considered for the inaugural issue.
 The anticipated publication date is April 2021.

 Researchers, practitioners, education leaders, college access partners, and doctorate candidates are invited to submit manuscripts that offer new and/or innovative perspectives and interventions in the context of post-secondary success of first-generation students.
 The journal seeks to contribute to the scholarship of those in the higher education field seeking a research driven approach to best practices and practitioners interested in utilizing research to inform their practice.